Robert Kirby

-Robert Kirby (16 April 1948 – 3 October 2009) was a British-born arranger of string sections for rock and folk music.
-He was best known for his work on the Nick Drake albums, Five Leaves Left and Bryter Layter, but also worked with Vashti Bunyan, Elton John, Ralph McTell, Strawbs, Paul Weller and Elvis Costello.
+Robert Bruce Kirby (16 April 1948 – 3 October 2009) was an English arranger of string sections for rock and folk music.
+He worked on the Nick Drake albums, Five Leaves Left and Bryter Layter, and with Vashti Bunyan, Elton John, Ralph McTell, Strawbs, Paul Weller and Elvis Costello.

 Early life

-He was educated at Bishop's Stortford College an independent school in Hertfordshire, and then Gonville and Caius College, Cambridge.
+Robert Kirby was born on 16 April 1948 in Bishop's Stortford, Hertfordshire, into a working class family.
+He won a scholarship to Bishop's Stortford College, an independent school in Hertfordshire.

 Cambridge University

-Patrick Humphries' book Way To Blue gives some details of Kirby's time at university.

-He sang in a group called 'The Gentle Power of Song'.
+Kirby matriculated at Cambridge University in October 1967 as a choral exhibitioner at Caius College, intending to become a music teacher.
+He went on to perform with a choral group called The Gentle Power of Song, who recorded a single and two albums for Polydor.

 His tutor once told him that his compositions sounded like a breakfast cereal commercial.
 This was intended as an insult, but Kirby took this as his high praise: "As good as that, eh?".

-Kirby went to Caius College, Cambridge and made friends with Paul Wheeler.
+At Cambridge, Kirby made friends with Paul Wheeler.
 They were both members of the Caius Breakfast Club, also called "The Loungers".
-There were few rules.
-You had to have a Loungers' breakfast on Sundays, and 'stand by ye gate once a day and observe what strange creatures God hath made'.
-There was a rule that permitted an outsider (the 'Oddefellowe') to become a member.
+The rules included eating a Loungers' breakfast on Sundays, and 'stand[ing] by ye gate once a day and observ[ing] what strange creatures God hath made'.
+An outsider (the 'Oddefellowe') was permitted to become a member.
 Robert and Paul were both friends with Nick Drake so they invited him to be the Oddefellowe.
-There is a line in Drake's song "Way To Blue" which seems to echo one of the rules of the Loungers:
+A line in Drake's song "Way To Blue" seems to echo one of the rules of the Loungers:

 "We will wait at your gate, hoping like the blind..."